SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 # OCD2 Motion Detection NVR

-OCD2 saves its motion-detected images into a personal cloud.
-This cloud storage can be used for computer screen based viewing, <a href="https://github.com/SensorAnalyticsAus/S-Big_Visual_Analytics"> video analytics </a> and much more.
+OCD2 converts any basic computer into a personal cloud for saving its motion-detected images.
+This cloud storage can be used for image searching, making daily video summaries, <a href="https://github.com/SensorAnalyticsAus/S-Big_Visual_Analytics"> video analytics </a> and much more.
 Tested with Tapo, Sricam, PiCam, and Macbook Pro cameras.

 ### Demos
 * https://youtu.be/SsAoOSjJwRs